 What’s more, your repayments will go towards your purchase debt before your balance transfer debt, because credit card payments are allocated to the balance with the highest interest rate first.
 In the worst-case scenario, you could end up with a balance transfer debt at the end of the 0% p.a. period (when a much higher interest rate applies) – plus a purchase debt that also collects interest.

 To avoid this scenario, it’s important to understand how repayments work when you have a balance transfer debt and purchase debt on the same card so that you can manage your repayments in a way that works for you.

 How are repayments allocated on a 0% balance transfer credit card?

 Credit card repayments are allocated based on the portion of your balance that attracts the highest interest rate.
-This is the case for Australian credit cards opened on or before 1 July 2012.
+This is the case for Australian credit cards opened on or after 1 July 2012.

 So if you have a card with a promotional 0% p.a. interest rate on your balance transfer debt, your repayments will go towards any part of your account balance that is being charged interest first.
 Then, if there is any money remaining from your repayment, it will go towards your balance transfer debt.